transparency-dev/armored-witness/README.md

 We have embodied this principle into the design of the ArmoredWitness firmware and tooling:

 * All firmware is opensource, written in TamaGo, and is build-reproducible from source.
-* All firmware is logged to a Firmware Transparency (FT) log at build and release time.
+* All firmware is logged to a Firmware Transparency (FT) log at build and release time, powered by [GCP serverless functions](https://github.com/transparency-dev/serverless-log/tree/main/experimental/gcp-log).
 * The [`provision`](cmd/provision/) tool will only use firmware artefacts discovered in the FT log in order to program devices.
 * The on-device self-update process requires that updated firmware is hosted in the FT log.
 * The boot "chain of trust" requires valid "off-line FT proof bundles" to be present alongside the firmware at boot time: